aws-samples/amazon-sagemaker-build-train-deploy/README.md

-# End-to-End Machine Learning with Amazon SageMaker
+# Scale complete ML development with Amazon SageMaker Studio

 In this workshop, you will go through the steps required to build a machine learning application on AWS using Amazon SageMaker.